Dental Implants – Long Island City, NY

 Turn Back the Clock on Tooth Loss

-The loss of natural teeth can be a very difficult experience, not only for your oral health but for your self-confidence and quality of life as well.
-At LIC Dental Associates, we’re proud to offer a truly exceptional solution to this type of damage: dental implants.
-Dental implants recreate the entire tooth, providing seamless aesthetics and outstanding durability while also promoting long-term oral health.
-It will be like your natural tooth or teeth have returned form the past!
-Better yet, our dental office has an in-house implant specialist, which means we can perform every stage of treatment right here in Long Island City.
-Please contact us today if you’d like to schedule a consultation.
+Tooth loss can be difficult to say the least.
+Not only can your self-confidence plummet, but your oral health and overall quality of life can also suffer.
+At LIC Dental Associates, we’re proud to offer a truly exceptional solution for missing teeth: dental implants.
+Unlike other tooth replacements, dental implants from our Long Island City dentist recreate the entire tooth structure, providing seamless aesthetics and outstanding durability while also promoting long-term oral health.
+It will be like your natural teeth have returned from the past!
+Better yet, we can perform every stage of dental implant treatment right here in our dental office thanks to our experienced in-house periodontist, Dr. Steven Bizzell.
+If you’d like to schedule a consultation for dental implants in Long Island City, NY, please contact us – your smile will thank you!

 Why Choose LIC Dental Associates for Dental Implants?

-- Revolutionary Cone Beam for Comprehensive, Confident Treatment Planning
+- State-of-the-Art CT Cone Beam Scanner for Ultra-Precise Treatment Planning

 Benefits of Dental Implants